-Software developers and business analysts commonly define xRM in one of two ways.
-In the first definition, the “x” in xRM refers to extended relationship management, which represents the extension of CRM platforms far beyond customer relationship management.
-In the second definition, the “x” is an algebraic variable that can represent almost any relationship that a business needs to manage.
-In both of xRM’s CRM definitions, expanding the functionality of the CRM platform is the key. xRM systems can manage more than relationships with customers; it can manage suppliers, employees, partners, assets, knowledge bases, and just about anything else a company might wish to manage in a relational database.
+Software developers and business analysts commonly give an xRM definition in one of two ways.
+In the first xRM definition, the “x” in xRM refers to extended relationship management, which represents the extension of CRM platforms far beyond customer relationship management.
+In the second xRM definition, the “x” is an algebraic variable that can represent almost any relationship that a business needs to manage.
+In both answers to what is xRM, expanding the functionality of the CRM platform is the key.
+These xRM definitions mean that xRM systems can manage more than relationships with customers; it can manage suppliers, employees, partners, assets, knowledge bases, and just about anything else a company might wish to manage in a relational database.

 Key Technologies of xRM

 xRM depends on extensibility of the CRM platform on which it is built.
 Microsoft Dynamics® CRM currently provides the most powerful xRM platform available because of the Microsoft® .NET Framework that underlies it.
 Companies can typically achieve 80% of their business requirements using Microsoft Dynamics CRM.
 The .Net Framework, meanwhile, provides a common architecture that software developers can use to build custom line-of-business (LOB) applications that supply the remaining 20% of a company’s requirements quickly and economically.